bszakal/SecondHandUikitView/README.md

 ## Setup
-- When cloning the repo xcode will automatically open the .xcodeproj file, please close and open the xcworkspace file in the same folder.
-- Although most dependencies have been installed using Swift package manager, Quick & Nimble only work when installed via CocoaPod at the moment hence why the xcworkspace file should be used.
+- Just open the .xcodeproj file, not further installation should be required.

 ## Usage